Adopt a Cocker Spaniel

 The world needs more people like you, and you're right; your adopted Cocker Spaniel will need time to heal, the poor thing.

-You'll also need lots of patience to help him learn to trust his new human owner and his new, strange environment.
+You'll also need lots of patience to help him learn to trust his new human owner and new, strange environment.

 I recommend keeping the house quiet to help him overcome his nervousness and using slow, gentle movements to avoid startling him.